signalogic/SigSRF_SDK/mediaTest_readme.md

 1) NB = Narrowband (8 kHz), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
 2) Comparison results are bit-exact if the cmp command gives no messages
-3) .wav files can be played with Win Media or other player.
-Note that some .wav files may be stored in G711 format (uLaw compressed format).
+3) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
+All generated .wav files can be played with Win Media or other player
 4) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
 They may be edited